Helping a friend with depression

 - Get informed.
 Finding out more info about depression might help you better understand what someone is going through.
 Check out our fact sheet on depression for more info.

 - Encourage them to get help.
 If you have a friend with depression, it’s really important that they seek help.
 Recommending they go and visit a local doctor/GP is a good first step.
 You could offer to go with them if they’re worried or need extra support.
 If they’re not comfortable with speaking to someone face-to-face, there are online and email counselling services.
+You could also recommend the ReachOut NextStep tool, it can help them figure out what support options are best for them.

 - Back down if they aren’t ready.
 If you think a friend needs to visit an expert but they didn’t respond well to the suggestion, don’t force the issue or put too much pressure on them – it could put them off getting help.
 Remain supportive by offering help and suggestions when asked.
 The exception to this is if you think someone may be in danger or at risk of hurting themselves or someone else.
 In this case it’s important that you seek help immediately.
 Call 000 to reach emergency services and tell someone you trust.